Winter

 Summary of Winter

-• Major Themes in “Winter”: Nature, natural beauty, and natural seasons are the major thematic strands of the poem.
-Although the poem opens up with the description of the natural living things such as the robin that merges in the air, it, then, goes on to describe the nocturnal scene and the childhood naming of the astronomical objects.
-However, almost all three stanzas discuss the winter season and its beautiful presentation as if winter has its own charm and beauty exactly like Keats presents in “Ode to Autumn.”
+- Major Themes in “Winter”: Nature, natural beauty, and natural seasons are the major thematic strands of the poem.
+Although the poem opens up with the description of the natural living things such as the robin that merges in the air.
+It also describes the nocturnal scene and the childhood naming of the astronomical objects.
+The three stanzas depict the charm and beauty of winter, similar to “Ode to Autumn”.

-Analysis of Poetic Devices Used in “Winter”
+Analysis of Poetic Devices Used in Winter

-3. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /th/ in “Into the air, the air”, /n/ in “Kindled winking fires” and the sound of /s/ and /n/ in “Snow, snow and more snow.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /th/ and the sound of /r/ in “Into the air, the air”, the sound of /n/ in “Kindled winking fires” and the sound of and /n/ in “Snow, snow and more snow”.

-4. Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
-For example;
+- Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
+For example,

 Drew taper bars,